This month’s Dominion Lending Centres Blog with Cameron Mackie.

 While the benefits are literally in front of your face, statistically, not many people will choose to make accelerated payments once the mortgage gets going.
 If you really want to take advantage, set up accelerated payments the day you sign your mortgage.

 Should I lock in, or stay variable?
+Let’s do the mortgage check-up!

 If you follow the news closely, there would appear to be a lot of turmoil and uncertainty around interest rates.
 Lately, the Bank of Canada held the overnight rate, suggesting it was closely watching inflation and wage growth.